Indigenous peoples in Venezuela: History

 About 5000 BCE, the archaeological site at Banwari Trace in southwestern Trinidad island is the oldest pre-Columbian site in the West Indies.
 At this time, Trinidad was still part of South America.
 Archaeological research of the site has also shed light on the patterns of migration of this pre ceramic peoples from mainland actual Eastern Venezuela to the Lesser Antilles between 5000 and 2000 BCE.
 In this period, hunters and gatherers of megafauna started to turn to other food sources and established the first tribal structures.
-The first ceramic-using people in Venezuelan were the Saladoid indigenous, an Arawak people that flourished from 500 BCE to 545 CE.
+The first ceramic-using people in Venezuelan were the Saladoid Indigenous, an Arawakan-speaking people who flourished from 500 BCE to 545 CE.
 The Saladoid were concentrated along the lowlands of the Orinoco River.
 Around 250 BCE entered Trinidad and Tobago to later moved north into the remaining islands of the Caribbean sea until Cuba and the Bahamas.
 After 250 CE a third group, called the Barrancoid people migrating up the Orinoco River toward Trinidad and other island of the Antilles navigating in wooden canoes.
 Following the collapse of Barrancoid communities along the Orinoco around 650 CE, a new group, called the Arauquinoid expanded up the river to the coast.
 The cultural artifacts of this group were encountered in the northeast Venezuela and only partly adopted in Trinidad and adjacent islands, and as a result, this culture is called Guayabitoid in these areas.
 The Timoto-Cuica culture was the most complex society in Pre-Columbian Venezuela; with pre-planned permanent villages, surrounded by irrigated, terraced fields and with tanks for water storage.
 Their houses were made primarily of stone and wood with thatched roofs.
 They were peaceful, for the most part, and depended on growing crops.
 Regional crops included potatoes and ullucos.
 They left behind works of art, particularly anthropomorphic ceramics, but no major monuments.
-They spun vegetable fibers to weave into textiles and mats for housing.
-They are credited with having invented the arepa, a staple of Venezuelan cuisine.
-Around 1300 CE the Caribs, a new group appears to have settled in the Coast Range and Orinoco Delta where introduced new cultural attributes which largely replaced the Guayabitoid culture.
-Termed the Mayoid cultural tradition, dividing their territory with the Arawak, against whom they fought during their expansion toward the east and navigating the Lesser Antilles until Puerto Rico.
+They spun vegetal fibers to weave into textiles and mats for housing.
+They invented the arepa, a stuffed maize flatbread and a staple of Venezuelan cuisine.

-They were prolific travelers even though they weren't nomads, This represents the native indigenous which were present in 1498 when Christopher Columbus's arrival at Venezuela.
+Around 1300 CE, the Kalinago, a new group, appears to have settled in the Coast Range and Orinoco Delta where introduced new cultural attributes which largely replaced the Guayabitoid culture.
+Called the Mayoid cultural tradition, dividing their territory with the earlier Arawakan-speaking people, against whom they fought during their expansion toward the east and navigating the Lesser Antilles until Puerto Rico.
+They were prolific travelers even though they weren't nomads.
+This represents the Native Indigenous which were present in 1498 when Christopher Columbus arrived in Venezuela.
 Their distinct pottery and artifacts survive until 1800, but after this time they were largely assimilated into mainstream.
-It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people and in addition to today's peoples included groups such as the Arawaks, Caribs, and Timoto-cuicas the Auaké, Caquetio, Mariche, Pemon, and Piaroa.
+It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people and in addition to today's peoples included groups such as the Lokono, Kalina, Timoto-cuicas, Auaké, Caquetio, Mariche, Pemon, and Piaroa.
 The number was much reduced after the Conquest, mainly through the spread of new diseases from Europe.
 There were two main north-south axes of pre-Columbian population, producing maize in the west and manioc in the east.
 Large parts of the Llanos plains were cultivated through a combination of slash and burn and permanent settled agriculture.
-The indigenous peoples of Venezuela had already encountered crude oils and asphalts that seeped up through the ground to the surface.
+The Indigenous peoples of Venezuela had already encountered crude oils and asphalts that seeped up through the ground to the surface.
 Known to the locals as mene, the thick, black liquid was primarily used for medicinal purposes, as an illumination source and for the caulking of canoes.
-In the islands of Cubagua and Margarita off the northeastern coast of Venezuela the indigenous people as expert divers harvesting the pearls that normally used as ceremonial ornaments.
+On the islands of Cubagua and Margarita off the northeastern coast of Venezuela, the Indigenous people as expert divers harvesting the pearls that normally used as ceremonial ornaments.